halimakoundi/tennis-kata/README.md

 Scenario: Start of match

 Given
-* a 3-set game,
+* a 3-set match,
 * played between Player 1 and Player 2,
-* at the start of the game
+* at the start of the match

 When
-* the game is about to start
+* the match is about to start

 Then
 * the scoreboard should show: